NVIDIA/cuda-samples/README.md

 # CUDA Samples

 Samples for CUDA Developers which demonstrates features in CUDA Toolkit.
-This version supports [CUDA Toolkit 10.1 Update 2](https://developer.nvidia.com/cuda-downloads).
+This version supports [CUDA Toolkit 10.2](https://developer.nvidia.com/cuda-downloads).

 ## Release Notes

 This section describes the release notes for the CUDA Samples on GitHub only.

+### CUDA 10.2
+*  Added `simpleD3D11`.
+Demonstrates CUDA-D3D11 External Resource Interoperability APIs for updating D3D11 buffers from CUDA and synchronization between D3D11 and CUDA with Keyed Mutexes.
+*  Added `simpleDrvRuntime`.
+Demonstrates CUDA Driver and Runtime APIs working together to load fatbinary of a CUDA kernel.
+*  Added `vectorAddMMAP`.
+Demonstrates how cuMemMap API allows the user to specify the physical properties of their memory while retaining the contiguous nature of their access.
+*  Added `memMapIPCDrv`.
+Demonstrates Inter Process Communication using cuMemMap APIs.
+*  Added `cudaNvSci`.
+Demonstrates CUDA-NvSciBuf/NvSciSync Interop.
+*  Added `jacobiCudaGraphs`.
+Demonstrates Instantiated CUDA Graph Update with Jacobi Iterative Method using different approaches.
+*  Added `cuSolverSp_LinearSolver`.
+Demonstrates cuSolverSP's LU, QR and Cholesky factorization.
+*  Added `MersenneTwisterGP11213`.
+Demonstrates the Mersenne Twister random number generator GP11213 in cuRAND.

 ### CUDA 10.1 Update 2
 *  Added `vulkanImageCUDA`.
 Demonstrates how to perform Vulkan image - CUDA Interop.